TheVikkodamus/White-Box-Dungeon_Adventures/rules/gameplay/combat.md

 - **Use an Item**: A character can draw an item on their person, use a mechanism, or activate a magic item.
 - **Other**: Any action that could reasonably be accomplished in a round may be attempted if the Referee allows.

+Combat continues, with Initiative, Move, and Actions being determined until one side either flees or is defeated.

+**NPCs** who are reduced to 25% of their maximum Hit Points must make a Morale Check.
+The Referee rolls `2d6`. **On a 7+**, the NPC does not flee.
+Otherwise, the NPC flees by the safest and most expedient route possible, attempts to surrender or offer parlay, or whatever other means seems appropriate to ensure their survival.
+A PC’s **Charisma modifier** is added to the Morale Checks of any Hirelings in their service.

 ### Death and Healing

 At 0 Hit Points characters are dead.
 They heal 1 Hit Point after resting overnight or can be healed via magic items and some spells.